-As a strategic management tool, benchmarking exercises provide the “why” and “how” behind an organizations’s advantages and disadvantages with targeted competitor measures and industry ‘best practices’.
-The outcome is identifying the correct next steps to streamline, leverage and exploit business processes and supporting activities, products and services thereby, driving improved revenue, profitability and profitability.
+As a strategic management tool, benchmarking exercises provide the “why” and “how” behind an organizations’ advantages and disadvantages with targeted competitor measures and industry ‘best practices’.
+The outcome is identifying the correct next steps to streamline, leverage, and exploit business processes and supporting activities, products and services, thereby, driving improved revenue, profitability, and profitability.

 The purpose of benchmarking is to identify, redefine and create innovative concepts for improving processes and supporting technologies, reduce waste and cost, decrease market risk and exposure, increase profitability, and streamline and enrich customer fulfillment and loyalty interactions.
-It is also viewed by management professionals as an important tool to support continuous improvement and total quality initiatives, including Six Sigma.
+Management professionals also view it as an essential tool to support continuous improvement and total quality initiatives, including Six Sigma.

 Long endorsed by academia and management leaders alike, benchmarking has evolved into an indispensable tool for successful strategy development and deployment.